 This area's pilgrimage past is in evidence as you leave St. Columba's Church and cover the coastline between Slieve League (Sliabh Liag) to Slieve Tuaidh.
 From cross-inscribed pillars to megalithic tombs, the Glencolmcille Loop is dotted with historical and religious landmarks.
 Of course, the biggest attraction is the heavenly views of the soaring sea cliffs, making it a special place to visit.

 Bundoran might be best known for surfing but the seaside town also has some great walking routes that show off its coastal charms.
 The Rougey Walk takes in gorgeous views of the dunes at Tullan Strand, Mullaghmore and even Slieve League on the other side of the bay.
 Get a photo at the distinctive rock bridges known locally as the Fairy Bridges and make a wish on the famous stone Wishing Chair.

-Once you’ve ticked these six walks off your list, there’s plenty more dramatic coastline and mystical mountains to discover.
-If you want to go off the beaten track, you can even create your own route to hidden spots with local expert Seamus Doohan who was raised in the shadow of the Derryveagh Mountains in the Gaeltacht area of Falcarragh.
+Once you’ve ticked these six walks off your list, there’s plenty more dramatic coastline, mystical mountains and spectacular walks in Donegal to discover.
+If you want to go off the beaten track, you can even create your own walking trail in Donegal to hidden spots with local expert Seamus Doohan who was raised in the shadow of the Derryveagh Mountains in the Gaeltacht area of Falcarragh.